-The needle – this seems to be something a lot of dancers want to master these days.
+The needle – a lot of dancers want to master these.
+You often see them in solos and as features in group dances.
 So, how do you do them and balance at the same time.
 Read below for tips from Dance Teachers as to how to balance your needle or scorpion.

 How do you stretch for your scorpion and needle?
 What do you need to stretch to get them?